Centre for Human Rights and Rehabilitation

 The Centre for Human Rights and Rehabilitation, or CHRR, is a human rights non-governmental organisation in Malawi.
 It was founded in February 1995 as a non-profit, apolitical, voluntary organization registered under the Trustees Incorporation Act of 1962.
 The organization was founded by former students exiles who returned home to the promises of a new democracy in 1994.

 The organization is authorized to provide its services anywhere in Malawi.
 Its registration under Incorporation Act 1962 provides the basis that defines the organization's mandate and scope of work.
 Currently programmes are carried out in all the three regions namely Southern, Central and Northern Regions.

 The organization supports and promotes a vibrant Malawian culture which embraces values of democracy and human rights.
 CHRR mission is to contribute towards the protection, promotion and consolidation of good governance by empowering rural and urban communities in Malawi to increase awareness of and exercise their rights through research, education, advocacy and networking in order to realize human development.

 CHRR seeks to contribute towards the realization of this mission through a number of programmes carried out through two core programmes namely: Community Mobilization and Empowerment and Human Rights Monitoring and Training.

 History

 The following information is from CHRR director Undule Mwakasungura unless otherwise indicated.

 The Centre for Human Rights and Rehabilitation (CHRR) was founded in 1994.
 The group was founded by exiled students who left the country in the early 70s and 80s.
 They resumed life in other countries as business men and various professions.
 They returned in 1994 upon the introduction of multi party elections.
 The group decided to use their experience and expertise to promote the protection of human rights.
 The only remaining member of the founding group is current executive director Undule Mwakasungura.

 Organization Overview

-Mission Statement
+Mission statement

-Contribute towards the protection, promotion and consolidation of good governance byempowering rural and urban communities in Malawi to increase awareness of and exercise their rights through research, education, advocacy and networking in order to realize human development.
+Contribute towards the protection, promotion and consolidation of good governance by empowering rural and urban communities in Malawi to increase awareness of and exercise their rights through research, education, advocacy and networking in order to realize human development.